 Improving housing that facilitates care and support for older people

-This is the first report of the Commission on the Role of Housing in the Future of Care and Support.
-Co-produced with people with lived experience and senior figures in the health, social care and housing sectors, it aims to provide a short overview of the key issues facing the sector, an initial vision for the future and some preliminary ideas which the Commission believes merit further exploration.
-It poses some questions which guided the Commission’s remaining work, culminating in the final report published in November 2021 'A place we can call home: A vision and a roadmap for providing more options for housing with care and support for older people'.
+This was the first report of the Commission on the Role of Housing in the Future of Care and Support.
+Co-produced with people with lived experience and senior figures in the health, social care and housing sectors, it provides a short overview of the key issues facing the sector, an initial vision for the future and some preliminary ideas which the Commission believed merited further exploration.
+It additionally posed some questions which guided the Commission’s remaining work, culminating in the final report published in November 2021 'A place we can call home: A vision and a roadmap for providing more options for housing with care and support for older people'.

 Every decision about care, is a decision about housing, so wrote the Association of Directors of Adult Social Services (ADASS) in its paper Nine statements to help shape adult social care reform (ADASS, 2020b).

 And yet we know that for many people there is a lack of choice and availability of supportive settings to meet people’s individual needs.

 If we are to successfully improve people’s experiences and outcomes in later life, we need to think again about how we find ways to improve the quality, quantity and choices of future generations needing housing with care and support.

 There are plenty of chinks of light and optimism.
 One such vision of what is possible is presented by Social Care Future, a coalition of people who want to bring about positive change in social care and we must reflect and harness this commitment in our work.

 We all want to live in the place we call home with the people and things that we love, in communities where we look out for one another, doing the things that matter to us.